Debian/apt/README.md

 Then you can use make as you normally would (pass -j <count> to perform <count>
 jobs in parallel).

+CMake has also a Curses interface.
+To use it, instead of running `cmake`, run `ccmake`.
+This should open a window with text "**EMPTY CACHE**".
+Press `c`.
+This should do some operations, and pop out a window with settings afterwards.
+If error messages appear, press `e` until all close.
+By pressing
+`t`, the advanced mode can be opened, with more settings.
+After you fill the fields as you wish, press `c` again.
+This will configure the package again.
+If it errors, repair what it tells you to.
+After proper configuration, in menu bar in the bottom, an option should appear, saying `g` - generate.
+Press `g`.
+Now your easily customized configuration is done.

 You can also use the Ninja generator of cmake, to do that pass
 	-G Ninja
 to the cmake invocation, and then use ninja instead of make.